Daang Hari: Daang Reyna

-Daang Reyna, or Vista Avenue, is a 2 km spur of Daang Hari, starting from the Daang Hari–MCX Interchange near Evia Lifestyle Center.
-It spurs off Daang Hari at the roundabout near Muntinlupa–Cavite Expressway and continues south towards another roundabout with Victoria Avenue, which leads to Muntinlupa and ends in Magsaysay Road in San Pedro, Laguna.
+Daang Reyna (lit.
+'Road [of the] Queen'), or Vista Avenue, is a 2 km spur of Daang Hari, starting from the Daang Hari–MCX Interchange near Evia Lifestyle Center.
+It spurs off Daang Hari at the Villar Gyratory roundabout and continues south towards another roundabout with Victoria Avenue, which leads to Muntinlupa and ends in Magsaysay Road in San Pedro, Laguna.
 The road lies near the Muntinlupa–Las Piñas boundary and passes near gated communities like Portofino South and Amore at Portofino, owned by Vista Land.